loudensachs/BunnyPlugins/docs/prompt-command/index.md

 ---
 title: Prompt Command (by LSCommit)
-description: A plugin to prompt with ChatGPT
+description: A plugin to generate messages with GPT-4o
 ---

 <!--